-This lotion contains Vitamins B3 and b5 to help nourish skin.
-It also includes humectants to moisturize skin and make it feel softer.
+This lotion contains vitamins B3 and B5 to nourish the skin.
+It also includes humectants to moisturize the skin and make it feel softer.
 It is fragrance-free.
+Lightweight and prevents sun damage with SPF 30.

 No matter how well you care for your skin, it’s going to change as you get older.
 Wrinkles, fine lines, age spots, and sagging skin can all crop up over time due to repeated facial expressions, exposure to the sun, and other environmental factors.